brightbytes/sql-cms/README.md

   - **CopyToRunner**: Requires specification of an s3 file location to which to export data, and requires that its sql field be a `COPY ...
 TO STDOUT ...` type of SQL statement

-  - **AutoLoadRunner**: **Not yet implemented** - Will require only the specification of a file to be imported from S3, and will introspect on the file's header, create a table with string columns based upon the sql-identifier-coerced version of the headers, and load the table from the file.
+  - **AutoLoadRunner**: Requires only the specification of a file to be imported from S3 and a :table_name param, and introspects on the file's header, creates a table with string columns based upon the sql-identifier-coerced version of the headers, and loads the table from the file.
+Accepts a :name_type_map param to create the indicated columns as the indicated types, e.g. { params: { name_type_map: { my_column: :integer } } }.
+Also accepts an :indexed_columns param with an array of columns to index.
+At this time, additional features are deliberately not supported: if a more-complex scenario is required, define a `RailsMigrationRunner` transform and a `CopyFromRunner` transform.

   - **UnloadRunner**: **Not yet implemented** -  Will be a Redshift-specific version of CopyToRunner, to be added when Redshift support is added.